Skip to content

 Key Configuration Points

-- Use the built-in template "Detect Microsoft 365 Copilot and Microsoft 365 Copilot Chat interactions" as the starting point for AI monitoring; this template configures Prompt Shields and Protected material classifiers and is the canonical Copilot scope.
+• Use the built-in template "Detect Microsoft Copilot interactions" as the starting point for Copilot monitoring; Microsoft Learn's policy-template reference documents Prompt Shields and Protected material conditions for the Copilot interactions template, and administrators should verify the displayed conditions before creating the policy.

-- For non-Microsoft 365 AI / Enterprise AI / Other AI app coverage, enable pay-as-you-go billing before scoping a policy to those locations.
+• For Microsoft Copilot experiences beyond Microsoft 365 Copilot data, Enterprise AI apps, or Other AI apps coverage, enable pay-as-you-go billing before scoping a policy to those locations where Microsoft Learn requires it.

 Records retention vs Policy Match Preservation